Fl0k3n/kinda-p4/examples/nets/simple_cluster_with_p4_workers/README.md

 - `kubectl apply -f examples/k8s/service.yaml`

-### TODO this kind of traffic doesn't pass through p4 NIC and maybe should
 This will run nginx deployment and open the NodePort service that will allow you to access it via `<ip of any node in kind network>:30007` from the host, where the ip can be obtained with:
 - `sudo docker exec -it <any kind container id> ip a`

  by looking for ip of `eth0` (likely `172.18.0.2` or smth like this) in the output.

-### TODO this doesn't work for some p4-related reason
 You can also test it from the virtualized network, for example from r2 router by running:
 - `sudo docker exec -it <container id of r2> curl 10.10.0.2:30007`